corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 >
 > — Rob Pike, [Go Proverbs](https://go-proverbs.github.io/)

+This is the area where Go genuinely shines, and it's worth being precise about *why*: **in Go there is no syntactic distinction between sequential and parallel code**.
+Any function can be called normally, dropped into a `go` statement, or invoked from inside a goroutine, without changing its signature, its callers, or anything about how it's written.
+There is no `async fn`, no `.await`, no executor to pick, no `Send`/`Sync` bound to satisfy.
+As long as you don't share mutable state without synchronization, sequential and concurrent code look identical.

-This is the area where Go genuinely shines, several commenters in the [Lobste.rs discussion](https://lobste.rs/s/g44oeq/rust_vs_go_hands_on_comparison) made the point that goroutines "just disappear" into normal-looking blocking code, and that's worth giving Go credit for.
-Rust async is more powerful, but it's also more visible in your code.
+That property, the absence of *function colouring*, is the single biggest day-to-day productivity win Go has over Rust, and it's the thing Go developers miss most after switching.
+Several commenters in the [Lobste.rs discussion](https://lobste.rs/s/g44oeq/rust_vs_go_hands_on_comparison) of my Shuttle article made exactly this point, and they're right.
+Rust async is more powerful and more checked, but it is also more explicit in your code, and that visibility has a real ergonomic cost.

 Rust uses `async`/`await` on top of an executor (almost always `tokio` for backend services):